 One of the biggest differences between silicon photovoltaics and organic photovoltaics (OPV) is in their physical structure – organic cells are made with compounds that are typically dissolved in ink and printed onto thin plastics, which means that OPVs can be flexible and incorporated into more places or structures than crystalline photovoltaics.
 They can even be used to create solar power windows.

 While organic photovoltaics are an exciting new technology, there’s a long way to go before they can match the efficiencies already reached in silicon-based solar cells.
 However, given the wide range of potential applications for OPVs, it might not be long before they are a commonly used technology for generating solar energy.
+Additionally, organic cells are cheap to produce and physically versatile, meaning once performance can be refined, organic solar products may be able to compete with traditional crystalline cells.

 How do organic solar cells work?